cleaversolutions/hh/_drew/velvet.md

-## Nonslip Velvet Slimline
+## Velvet Nonslip

-Velvet-coated Higher Hangers are perfect for garments that might slide off typical hangers like dresses, strappy shirts, pants and skirts.
-They also have a slim profile that allows more hangers to fit next to one another.
+Velvet-coated slimline Higher Hangers are perfect for garments that might slide off typical hangers like dresses, strappy shirts, pants and skirts.
+Slim profile saves lateral space that allows more hangers per row.
 Very popular in RV closets!